Those Barbershop Calendars.

 The game was now over; I had to leave my shrine and head back home on the subway.

 On one Friday night everyone leaving the game was given what I thought was a rolled up Leaf poster.
-I had no idea until I got home that it was not a poster at all, but the exact same calendar that I had seen in the barbershops.
+I had no idea until I got home that it was not a poster at all, but the exact same Export calendar that I had seen in the barbershops.

 I was ecstatic as I hung the calendar on my wall beside my bed once I got back home.